robrwo/Log-Dispatch-TAP/SECURITY.md

 The maintainer(s) will only commit to releasing security fixes for the latest version of Log-Dispatch-TAP.

+Note that the Log-Dispatch-TAP project only supports major versions of Perl released in the past 10 years, even though Log-Dispatch-TAP will run on older versions of Perl.
+If a security fix requires us to increase the minimum version of Perl that is supported, then we may do so.

 # Installation and Usage Issues